This post may contain affiliate links. See my privacy policy for details.

 Differences Between Flour & Cornstarch Slurries

-There are so many different recipes that call for some kind of starch slurry to help thicken everything.
-However, there is never really any explanation for when you should use flour slurry or a cornstarch one.
+So many different recipes call for some kind of starch slurry to help thicken everything.
+However, there is never really any explanation for when you should use flour slurry or cornstarch.

-Though they are made of different types of grain, thanks to the relatively small amount of the slurry you actually use in a recipe, there isn’t really any kind of taste difference.
+Though they are made of different types of grain, thanks to the relatively small amount of slurry you use in a recipe, there isn’t any taste difference.

 The main difference is the amount of further cooking that they require.
-A cornstarch slurry can thicken anything you put into it as soon as it has become completely mixed in and heated.
+A cornstarch slurry can thicken anything you put into it as soon as it has become entirely mixed in and heated.

-A flour slurry, meanwhile, requires a good amount of cooking before it actually starts to thicken.
-This is because the flour needs time to gelatinize before it can really thicken anything.
+A flour slurry, meanwhile, requires a good amount of cooking before it starts to thicken.
+This is because the flour needs time to gelatinize before it can really thicken.

-This is the reason that most recipes prefer to use cornstarch slurries rather than flour, though flour is obviously a lot more common than cornstarch in most homes.
+This is why most recipes prefer cornstarch slurries over flour, though flour is obviously a lot more common than cornstarch in most homes.

-A key thing to keep in mind for those that don’t live in the USA – cornstarch is sometimes called “cornflour” in other countries.
-Cornstarch should look like a very fine white powder, whereas cornmeal is the rougher, larger pieces of ground-up corn.
+For those who don’t live in the USA, cornstarch is sometimes called “cornflour” in other countries.
+Cornstarch should look like an excellent white powder, whereas cornmeal is the rougher, larger pieces of ground-up corn.

 How To Make Sure Your Mixture Thickens Properly

-Most recipes that call for a starch slurry usually just say to mix it together and then dump it into your recipe, completely ignoring how to actually do it properly.
+Most recipes that call for a starch slurry usually say to mix it together and then dump it into your recipe, ignoring how to do it properly.

-The key thing to do to make sure that your starch mixture thickens properly is to make sure that the starch is completely and totally mixed together before you use it.
+The key to ensuring that your starch mixture thickens properly is to ensure that the starch is completely and totally mixed together before you use it.

-A lot of people just mix it together using their fingers, but you can also use a small teaspoon or even a tiny whisk to get everything incorporated.
-If you don’t mix it properly, you can wind up with dry bits of starch remaining in your recipe, which means that it won’t thicken your food at all.
+Many people mix it together using their fingers, but you can also use a small teaspoon or even a tiny whisk to incorporate everything.
+If you don’t mix it properly, dry bits of starch can remain in your recipe, which means it won’t thicken your food.

 Looking for more delicious Kitchen Tips?
 Try these out: